dnsimple/dnsimple-support/content/articles/transferring-uk-domain.markdown

 ### Expiration extension

 UK and CO.UK domains may or may not be extended when they are successfully transferred.
-If your co.uk domain has less than 3 months remaining until it expires then it will be extended by 2 years.
-The price of this extension is included in the transfer fee.
+If your co.uk domain has less than 3 months remaining until it expires then it will be extended by 2 years; the price of this extension is included in the transfer fee.
+If your co.uk domain has 3 months or more remaining, then no extension will take place automatically.